 This partnership also includes a collaboration with auto industry supplier Magna.
-An Innoviz spokesperson said in a statement “right now our focus is on the automotive industry, but we haven’t ruled out other areas for future development.”
+An Innoviz spokesperson said in a statement “Right now our focus is on the automotive industry, but we haven’t ruled out other areas for future development.”

 In March, Lyft announced a partnership with Magna, which brings a lot to the table.
-Magna a Canadian company earned $38 billion in revenue last year and has a market value of $19 billion and as mentioned very briefly above, is also a member of a consortium which includes BMW, Mobileye, and Intel.
+Magna a Canadian company that earned $38 billion in revenue last year and has a market value of $19 billion as mentioned very briefly above, is also a member of a consortium which includes BMW, Mobileye, and Intel.

 What’s Lyft doing here?
-Well it seems, this is part of a larger play to “democratise” autonomous driving.
-According to the latest analysis, ride sharing accounts for less than 1 per cent of all vehicle miles travelled.
+Well, it seems, this is part of a larger play to “democratise” autonomous driving.
+According to the latest analysis, ride-sharing accounts for less than 1 per cent of all vehicle miles travelled.
 The company’s CEO, Logan Green wants to see that increase to 80 percent.